 In fall 2017 we switched a client project from a classic project setting to Scrum.
 The project has been going for almost 10 years.
 During this time we’ve been managing both the development of new features as well as maintenance and support.
 The software that we’ve developed has become an integral component of the client’s infrastructure and we are dealing with many stakeholders, each having different requirements to the software.
 As the current Scrum master and previous project manager i’d like to share my experience on what impressed me most.
 Specifically, I’m going to examine the different approaches to answering the client’s question “When can you ship feature X?”.

-Answering the question in a classic project setting In an ongoing classic project the question of “When can you ship feature X” is handled as part of the “Change Request Management”.
+In an ongoing classic project the question of “When can you ship feature X” is handled as part of the “Change Request Management”.
 At first sight the question seems very simple.
 However, coming up with the answer requires the following tasks:

 In practice, when answering this question, a project manager usually goes with his gut feeling – or asks the development team to make a judgement.
 Nevertheless, my goal was to demonstrate that the answer to this question is not as trivial as expected and it can involve considerable amount of work – especially if the project manager needs to organize more resources and if he constantly needs to keep his overview of the current release up to date.